ShubhamDubey1999/ECommerce/README.md

 # E-commerce Application

 This is a robust e-commerce application built on a microservices architecture, utilizing the CQRS (Command Query Responsibility Segregation) pattern.
-Developed using .NET 8, this project demonstrates a scalable and maintainable approach to online retail.
+Developed using .NET 8, docker, kubernetes, helm charts, service mesh and angular 18, this project demonstrates a scalable and maintainable approach to online retail.

 ## Architecture Overview